 This is a free virtual service hosted by the Korean Collections Consortium of North America.
 Reference questions on Korean studies are answered by Korean studies librarians at 13 participating member libraries.

-The Korean language database covers 600 publications in such fields as literature, economics, business, theology, law, administration, arts, engineering and natural sciences.
-It is a primary source reference database divided into ten topics and one hundred forty subcategories and includes special dictionaries, archival and historical resources, biographical sources, and other reference materials related to Korean history, literature, civilization and medicine.
+Korean-language database covering literature, economics, business, theology, law, administration, arts, engineering and natural sciences.
+Includes special dictionaries, archival and historical resources, biographical sources, and other reference materials related to Korean history, literature, civilization and medicine.

 This subscription was made possible by funds from the Korea Foundation and the Chao Center for Asian Studies at Rice University.